 Check with your doctor before starting to take venlafaxine if you:

-- have an allergy to venlafaxine or any of its ingredients
+- have had an allergic reaction to venlafaxine or any other medicines in the past

-- are trying to become pregnant, are already pregnant or breastfeeding – venlafaxine is usually not recommended in pregnancy or while breastfeeding
+- are trying to become pregnant, are already pregnant or you are breastfeeding

 - have an eye problem called glaucoma because venlafaxine can increase the pressure in your eye